Skip to content

 3. Enter the required information

-4. Upload your student’s Verifications of Enrollment (from school website or registrar’s office)
+4. Upload your student’s Verifications of Enrolment (from the school website or registrar’s office)

 5. Click submit.